• State Regulations in Georgia

 When buying a new or used vehicle, research all makes and models before deciding on the car to buy.
 Determine which body style you want and need for your lifestyle, taste, and budget.
 Then research car values, insurance costs, crash test results, and recalls.

 Once you buy the vehicle, you'll need to register, title, and tag it, so be sure to get all the documentation you need when you buy.
-Then take the following to your local Tax Commissioner's Office to get your tags:
+Then take the following to your local County Tag Office's Office to get your tags:

-• Certificate or origin, or the original title.
+• Certificate of origin, or the original title.

 • Appropriate fees and taxes.
 The original title fee is $18; a replacement is $8.
 A new law in Georgia requires sales tax to be paid at the time you register and title the vehicle, regardless of the registration time period, unless you have documentation proving the tax has already been paid.

 Georgia assesses numerous penalty fees for late registration, so make sure you register and title your vehicle in a timely manner.
-You have 90 days to register after you purchase or transfer a title; if information on the application is incorrect or further details are needed, another penalty is assessed and you have 60 days to reapply.
+You have 30 days to register after you purchase or transfer a title without penalty.

 Buying Without a Title or Registration

-Titles are not required in Georgia for vehicles 1985 or older, but you will need to provide the Bill of Sale when you register the car in your name, so be sure to take it with you to your local Tax Commissioner's Office.
-If the car is newer than 1985, the Bill of Sale might still work in place of a title.
+Titles are not required in Georgia for vehicles 1985 or older, but you will need to provide the Bill of Sale when you register the car in your name, so be sure to take it with you to your local County Tag Office's Office.
+If the car is newer than 1985, a titled is required.

-If the registration is missing, you'll need to go to your local Tax Commissioner's Office after contacting law enforcement to inspect the vehicle and the VIN.
+If the registration is missing, you'll need to go to your local County Tag Office's Office after contacting law enforcement to inspect the vehicle and the VIN.
 With this documentation and your Bill of Sale, you'll be able to register the car in your name.

 Tips for Buying a Car